vs StockyVendor comparison

 • Inventory tracking — Real-time POS sync, statistical PAR with decay handling, days-of-stock projections, automated alerts.
 Equivalent to or deeper than Stocky's inventory layer.

-• PO generation — One-click POs from inventory recommendations, sent through whichever channel each supplier prefers.
+• PO generation — One-click POs from inventory recommendations, sent through supported supplier channels.

 • Stocktake / counts — Receive workflow with substitution handling, full audit trail.